 So we shouldn’t blame the Millennials or any other generation because it’s not their fault, if you feel like the company has given up or doesn’t care about you it’s time to move on.

 It’s like staying in an unfulfilled marriage, well would you stay?
 Go do something else!
 Life’s too short!
-I don’t blame a generation I think it’s really kind of comes down to the companies, they’ve got to think if they want to keep this talent, they need to be aggressive on their side and you know what? if it doesn’t work that it doesn’t work but at least the company tried.
+I don’t blame a generation I think it’s really kind of comes down to the companies, they’ve got to think if they want to keep this talent, they need to be aggressive on their side and you know what?
+If it doesn’t work than it doesn’t work but at least the company tried.

-A founder of a SMB company that can’t afford any HR Staff comes to you looking for advices because he’s struggling to keep his team motivated and focused on growing the company.
+A founder of a SMB company that can’t afford any HR Staff comes to you looking for advice because he’s struggling to keep his team motivated and focused on growing the company.
 What’s the best advice you would give him?

 The best advice I’d give a guy in that stage, which is really pretty much anybody in the world that’s going through growth is, don’t get out in front of your skis, grow fast but grow the right way.

-I learned this actually ironically enough by a phrase that came out of Liverpool Football Club and what I liked about is the fact that underlines the fact that it’s actually not just about winning , and specially in football and the sports that we love, it’s not just about winning it’s how you go about your winning .
+I learned this actually ironically enough by a phrase that came out of Liverpool Football Club and what I liked about is the fact that underlines the fact that it’s actually not just about winning , and especially in football and the sports that we love, it’s not just about winning it’s how you go about your winning .
 If you win and you’re a jerk or people don’t like you and your kind of throwing at people’s face and people are not rooting for you, but they’re really against you, then was winning worth it?

 So for all the entrepreneurs, my best advice is Grow, comma grow the right way!